sboesebeck/morphium/docs/morphium-server.md

 # MorphiumServer: Standalone MongoDB-Compatible Server

 MorphiumServer is a standalone MongoDB wire protocol-compatible server built on the InMemoryDriver.
-It allows any MongoDB client (Java, Python, Node.js, Go, etc.) to connect and interact with an in-memory database. **Important:** MorphiumServer is part of the main Morphium JAR, not a separate application.
+It allows any MongoDB client (Java, Python, Node.js, Go, etc.) to connect and interact with an in-memory database. **Important:** MorphiumServer can be run as a standalone application from a dedicated executable JAR, or used programmatically as part of a Java application.

 ## Key Features